nguyendinhduc/deprecate-gs-device-detection/README.md

 }
 ```

-This class also subclasses [`WebMvcConfigurerAdapter`], which allows us to add some additional configuration to a Spring MVC application.
-In this case, we are adding two additional components, a [`DeviceResolverHandlerInterceptor`], and [`DeviceHandlerMethodArgumentResolver`]. [`DeviceResolverHandlerInterceptor`] is an implementation of a [`HandlerInterceptor`] which, as the name implies, intercepts a request to the application and determines the type of requesting device.
-After the device is resolved, the [`DeviceHandlerMethodArgumentResolver`] allows Spring MVC to make use of the resolved [`Device`] object in a controller method.
+This class also subclasses [`WebMvcConfigurerAdapter`], which allows you to add configuration to a Spring MVC application.
+In this case, you add two components, a [`DeviceResolverHandlerInterceptor`], and [`DeviceHandlerMethodArgumentResolver`]. [`DeviceResolverHandlerInterceptor`] is an implementation of a [`HandlerInterceptor`] which, as the name implies, intercepts a request to the application and determines the type of requesting device.
+After the device is resolved, the [`DeviceHandlerMethodArgumentResolver`] allows Spring MVC to use the resolved [`Device`] object in a controller method.

-## Creating a Web Controller
+## Create a web controller

-In Spring, web endpoints are just Spring MVC controllers.
+In Spring, web endpoints are simply Spring MVC controllers.
 The following Spring MVC controller handles a GET request and returns a String indicating the type of the device:

 `src/main/java/hello/DeviceDetectionController.java`